-Timeline: Women write; the Devon text; a Chronological list of names, places and texts
+Women write; the Devon text; a Chronological list of names, places and texts

-Here you'll find a chronological list with names of some of the women writers who had connections with Devon, information about the place where they lived or stayed, followed by one or more of their writings, followed by the date of printing or publishing, if known and in some cases a link to find out more.
+Here you'll find a more or less chronological list with names of some of the women writers who had connections with Devon, brief information about the place where they lived or stayed, followed by one or more of their writings, followed by the date of printing or publishing, if known and in some cases a link to find out more.
 In no way is this a definitive list of all the women who may have written in or about Devon up to 1965, but many of them are key to the lost canon of female writers connected with the county.

 Margaret Beaufort, Duchess of Richmond, Henry VII’s Mother.
 Sampford Peverell: Translation of Blanchardine and Eglantine, 1488; Ship of Fools printed, 1509.